 Q: Is this a rolling admissions program?
 Is it to my benefit to apply early?

-A: The hard deadline for complete applications is March 15 at 5 pm CST.
+A: The hard deadline for complete applications for 2020 is March 9 at 5 pm CST.
 Applications will not be reviewed until after that date however you are welcome to submit before that date.
 Incomplete applications will not be accepted past this date.

 Q: What are the program pathways?